Note: the programme and pre-proceedings are now available...

 - Dr Sarah Wise, University College London, UK

-All accepted papers will be made available in the pre-proceedings.
+All accepted extended abstracts are made available in the pre-proceedings.
 Please note that at least one author must register for the workshop in order for a paper to appear in the workshop proceedings.
-After the conference all authors will be invited to submit a full paper for the ABMUS2018 proceedings to appear as an LNAI volume with Springer.
+After the conference all presenters will be invited to submit a full paper for the ABMUS2018 proceedings to appear as an LNAI volume with Springer.

-The agenda for the ABMUS2018 workshop, which will be held on the 14th or 15th of July 2018 (to be confirmed), will be made available closer to the date.Workshop format
+The agenda for the ABMUS2018 workshop, which will be held on the 15th of July 2018 is now available: download the workshop programme here (may be subject to change).
+For any registration enquiries please contact the main FAIM conferences.Theme 1: Smart cities and energy

 The workshop will take place over one full day, with paper presentations grouped by theme, such as "transport", "energy", "health", "demographics" or other city sectors, and finally a session on "system interoperability and a holistic view of cities as complex systems" to bring the other themes together and enable participants to build links and discuss collaboration.
 Following the successful format of the previous ABMUS workshops, each presenter will be given a short time slot (max 10 minutes) to introduce the paper and/or case study, followed by 5-10 minutes in which they present their views on the workshop theme (or other shared themes identified during the review process) following a predefined format of issues.
 After three presentations there will be 20-30 minutes of overall discussion in which the presenters act as panel members.